gal-axis/endcycle-vs-server/README.md

 ### Mods

-If you want to configure mods for the server, you can do so with the following commands:
+If you want to configure/download mods for the server from the in-game mod browser, you can do so with the following commands:
 * `mod list`
   * Lists all installed mods and if they're enabled or not.
 * `mod search [keyword]`